Appstax/appstax-java/README.md

 This is the official Java SDK for [Appstax](https://appstax.com).

-This is a new SDK, so let us know if you encounter any issues.
+It's a new SDK, so let us know if you encounter any issues.

 ## Usage example